vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 158\. supra § 36.
 159\.
-This must refer to the śruti sa yo ha voi tat param veda น brahma veda brahma bhavati (quoted Ramanuja, Vedärthasarngraha, 91), which I have been unable to locate.
+This must refer to the śruti sa yo ha voi tat param veda น brahma veda brahma bhavati (quoted Ramanuja, Vedārthasarngraha, 91), which I have been unable to locate.
 160\.
 Taitt Up.
 2.1.1. brahmatid apnoti param.
 138

 161\.
 This must refer to Taitt Up.
-2.1.1 so'fnute sarpan kāmān saha brahmaṇā vipaściṭā, but sa samagaḥ is obscure, unless one may regard it as a corruption of vipafcită.
+2.1.1 so'fnute sarpan kāmān saha brahmaṇā vipaściṭā, but sa samagaḥ is obscure, unless one may regard it as a corruption of vipafcitā.
 162\.
 Partial quotations from Taitt Up.
 2.1.1, Mund Up. and an unidentified source.
 162a Nrsimhapurvatapani Up.
 2.4 (which reads purastad for